edadma/funl-old/src/docs/index.md

 # Introduction

 *FunL* (pronounced "funnel") is a functional dynamically typed scripting language.
 The name FunL stands for "fun language", but it can also stand for "functional language".
-The goal in creating FunL was to make a scripting language that would be as enjoyable and convenient to use as Python but with the added support for pattern matching and more of an "equational" style of programming.
+One goal in creating FunL was to make a scripting language that would be as enjoyable and convenient to use as Python but with the added support for pattern matching and more of an "equational" style of programming.
 FunL has the same kind of indentation or "off-side rule" syntax that Python has.

 As an example, here is a tail-recursive version of the well known factorial function.